 Depreciation and amortization expense is incurred with respect to certain assets, including computer hardware, software, office equipment, furniture, and other intangibles.
-During the year ended December 31, 2012, depreciation and amortization expense totaled \$1,564,000 (of which \$ 1,437,000 relates to amortization of intangibles acquired in connection with the Wilhelmina Acquisition), compared to \$1,642,000 during the year ended December 31, 2011 (of which \$1,540,000 relates to amortization of intangibles acquired in connection with the Wilhelmina Acquisition).
-Fixed asset purchases totaled approximately \$102,000 and \$354,000 during the year ended December 31, 2012 and December 31, 2011, respectively.
-The majority of fixed asset purchases during 2011 related to leasehold improvements and the purchase of furniture for the Los Angeles office.
+During the year ended December 31, 2013, depreciation and amortization expense totaled \$1,572,000 (of which \$1,432,000 relates to amortization of intangibles acquired in connection with the Wilhelmina Acquisition), compared to \$1,564,000 of depreciation and amortization expense during the year ended December 31, 2012 (of which \$1,437,000 relates to amortization of intangibles acquired in connection with the Wilhelmina Acquisition).
+Fixed asset purchases totaled approximately \$421,000 and \$102,000 during the year ended December 31, 2013 and December 31, 2012, respectively.
+Approximately \$270,000 of the fixed assets purchases during the year ended December 31, 2013 related to leasehold improvements and new fixtures in the New York office.
+In accordance with the New York office lease (office located at 300 Park Ave South), the Company is entitled to a reimbursement from the landlord of approximately \$190,000 of leasehold improvements.
+The Company received reimbursement from the Landlord in early 2014.